balena-io/debugging-masterclass/README.md

 an initial configuration/CA certificate and Deep Packet Inspection routers that require alternative certificates (we'll go into this later).

-Another stumbling block for VPN issues is that should there be one, usually this means the VPN isn't working, which means the device is not able to go into an 'Online' state, and thus SSHing from the balena CLI or the Dashboard is not possible.
+Another stumbling block is that if there are VPN issues then this usually means the VPN isn't working, which means the device is not able to go into an 'Online' state, and thus SSHing from the balena CLI or the Dashboard is not possible.
 In these cases, your best hope is that there is another balena device that is on the same network, to use as a gateway to the failing device.
-Obviously, if every balena device on the network is failing to connect to the VPN, this usually indicates the network is being overly restrictive, which becomes a customer issue.
+If every balena device on the network is failing to connect to the VPN, this usually indicates the network is being overly restrictive, which becomes a customer issue.

-### 5.4 Firewalled Endpoints
+### 6.4 Firewalled Endpoints

 Balena devices work on a variety of networks, but they do require the basic networking environment as listed in